Approximately 4 minutes to read

 This story made me:

-almost 2 years ago Eric Woods said:
+about 2 years ago Eric Woods said:

 Nicely done my man.
 I felt like i got lost a little bit in the party section just because i thought i was ready jeff but turned out it was Eric talking.Over all top form my good man.
 It was easy to read it flowed well and had or ever famous wit in it.
 Example i laughed at, "I'll be the black guy." and, "You might want to rethink your phraseology."
 Well done man.

-about 2 years ago Jarett Malouf said:
+over 2 years ago Jarett Malouf said:

 Amazing piece!
 Extremely well-written and very witty.